open-data/docker-og/readme.md

 1. __Run__ the install script: `./install-local.sh`
    1. __Select__ `Drupal`
    1. __Select__ what you want to install for Drupal:
-      * `SSH (Required for Repositories)`: will install and configure the ssh command along with the ssh-agent and keys.
       * `Database`: will destroy the current `og_drupal_local` database and import a fresh one from `backup/drupal_db.pgdump`
       * `Repositories`: will destroy all files inside of the `drupal` directory and pull all required repositories related to Drupal.
       * `Local Files`: will destroy all Drupal local files and extract the directory from `backup/drupal_files.tgz`.